gofynd/fdk-client-golang/documentation/APPLICATION.md

-This is used to get a list of questions and its answers.
+Use this API to retrieve a list of questions and answers for a given entity.

 *Success Response:*

-ok
+Success.
+Check the example shown below or refer `QNAGetResponse` for more details.

 Schema: `QNAGetResponse`